 If you are sponsoring someone for, or you yourself are seeking, a green card through employment, you've no doubt heard about the bewildering process of Labor Certification.
 This procedure, known in shorthand as the "Labor Cert," is a job market test required by the U.S.'s immigration laws.
-An employer seeking to sponsor a foreign national for permanent residence must be prepared to employ the foreign national in a full-time position.
-As part of the process, the employer must "test" the local geographic area to see whether there are any U.S. workers (citizens, permanent residents, refugees, asylees) already in the U.S. who could fulfill the duties of the full-time job.
+An employer seeking to sponsor a foreign national for U.S. permanent residence must be prepared to employ that person in a full-time position.
+As part of the application process, the employer must "test" the local geographic area to see whether there are any U.S.-based workers (citizens, permanent residents, refugees, asylees) who could fulfill the duties of the full-time job.
 If there are, the employer will not be allowed to sponsor the foreign national.

 The law prescribes specific steps an employer must follow for the Labor Cert test.
 As you might guess, there are quite a few pitfalls and detours that can happen during this process.
 Let's look at some of the most common ones.